ejwillemse/BAN313/chapter4.md

 test_output_contains("pDefective03", incorrect_msg = "You did not view the actual value of  `pDefective03`.")

 success_msg("Correct!
-The data seems to follow a normal distribution, but there are other distributions that also have the same shape, specifically the $t$-distribution.
-In the next questions we are going to perform a goodness-of-fit test to see if the normal, $t$ or uniform distributions are good representations of hole-size.")
+The data seems to follow a normal distribution, but there are other distributions that also have the same shape.
+In the next questions we are going to perform a goodness-of-fit test to see if the normal or uniform distributions are good representations of hole-size.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:91698a409b